hemantksingh/messup-learn/Distributed Systems/Synchronous Messaging.md

 ### gRPC

-* Modern, high-performance, lightweight RPC framework.
+* Modern, high-performance, lightweight RPC framework mainly suitable for machine to machine synchronous communication that requires quick message parsing with less overhead.
 It diverges from typical REST conventions as it uses static paths during call dispatch for performance reasons.
 Parsing call parameters from paths, query parameters and payload body adds latency and complexity.
 * Contract-first API development, using [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) by default - a stricter type system than Xml or Json, allowing for language agnostic implementations.
+ProtoBuf's goal was to be really faster in both encoding, but especially decoding.
+Because it knows the structure so well and it's binary, the size of the messages are smaller and inferring the types and the serialization becomes incredibly fast.
 * Tooling available for many languages to generate strongly-typed servers and clients.
 * Supports client, server bi-directional streaming calls.
 Largely follows HTTP semantics over HTTP/2 but explicitly allows for full-duplex streaming.
 * Reduced network usage with Protobuf binary serialization.

 A limitation with gRPC is that not every platform can use it.
 Browsers don't fully support HTTP/2, making REST and JSON the primary way to get data into browser apps.
-Even with the benefits that gRPC brings, REST and JSON have an important place in modern apps.
+Because of gRPC's binary format it is harder for Javascript to parse it and contracts aren't suitable for web apps.
+Even with the benefits that gRPC brings, REST and JSON have an important place in web apps.

 gRPC comes with an overhead as [compared to Thrift](https://groups.google.com/forum/#!msg/grpc-io/JeGybvbz8nc/wpqQdAfuBwAJ) since it uses HTTP2 at the transport layer which is a multiplexing wire protocol, but provides a variety of benefits like metadata exchange - allowing non-business data such as authentication tokens, standardized status codes for error handling, to be handled separately from actual business data.